HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/limitations.md

 ## Database Requirements

 - **Database is optional**: IQ services can deploy without persistent storage using in-memory SQLite (development only)
-- **Database is strongly recommended for production**: PostgreSQL enables conversation persistence, session management, and safe multi-pod coordination
+- **Database is strongly recommended for production**: PostgreSQL enables conversation persistence and session management.
 - **Three database options available**: Option A (internal Persistence Node), Option B (external PostgreSQL), or Option C (RTC-managed PostgreSQL)
 - **Database name is fixed as `iqdb` for Options A and C**: Both Persistence Node (Option A) and Runtime Controller-managed (Option C) deployments use the fixed name `iqdb`.
 Option B (external) allows custom database names.